Appdynamics/AppDynamics.DEXTER/README.md

 ## Entity Metrics and Graphs
 In [Entity Metrics](https://github.com/Appdynamics/AppDynamics.DEXTER/wiki/TODO) report, shows summary and graphs for all Metrics for each and every Entity (Application, Tier, Node, Business Transaction, Backend, Service Endpoint, Errors and Information Point) in Applications you point it to.

+All Tiers in several applications with ART vs CPM scatter
 ![Entity Metrics](../master/docs/walkthrough/part1/EntityMetricsTiersHourly.png?raw=true)
 [Full Size](../master/docs/walkthrough/part1/EntityMetricsTiersHourly.png?raw=true)